cruppstahl/minicms/README.md

 	not required as a standalone object
-[x] File structure is only required in the LookupIndex [x] make File.CachedContent a byte array, not a string [ ] if the data tree changes, then all dependent files need to be regenerated
+[x] File structure is only required in the LookupIndex [x] make File.CachedContent a byte array, not a string [x] if the data tree changes, then all dependent files need to be regenerated
-	[ ] header or footer: everything will be recreated (i.e. delete CachedContent of all text/html files)
+	[x] $site/layout: invalidate everything (i.e. delete CachedContent of all text/html files)
+	[x] directory: everything including/below that directory is invalidated
-	[ ] directory metadata: everything below that directory is recreated [ ] file metadata: file is recreated
+	[x] directory metadata: everything including/below that directory is invalidated
+	[x] file metadata: file is invalidated
-	[ ] file: file is recreated
+	[x] file: file is recreated
-	[ ] what about auto-generated blog files?

 [ ] Create a default template for a minimalistic digital business card